Update: ‘Battery & Range’ sub-section of ‘Mercedes EQG specifications’ updated.

 Release Date

-Mercedes-Benz Group confirmed in 2021 that it plans to launch the Mercedes EQG in 2024.
-At the media roundtable held on September 22, 2022, Källenius issued a more specific release date, saying that the company plans to launch the EQG in mid to late 2024.
+At the media roundtable held on September 22, 2022, Källenius had issued a more specific release date, saying that the company plans to launch the G-Class EV in mid-to-late 2024.
 According to the Bloomberg report from April 2023, Titan Silicon production will begin in late 2024.

 During the Q4 2021 results call, Källenius spoke about the G-Class brand.
 He referred to the SUV as the ‘Birkin handbag of Mercedes,’ as something hard to get.
 The CEO added that Mercedes-Benz would want to capitalize on this opportunity because this high demand can also fade away.

 Long delivery times could hurt the model’s desirability.
-Mercedes-Benz will cautiously expand the production capacity in Graz, for the EQG, which would keep the G-Class range attractive yet attainable for an extended period.
+Mercedes-Benz will cautiously expand the production capacity in Graz, for the G-Class EV, which would keep the G-Class range attractive yet attainable for an extended period.

 We will not go overboard with regard to expansion on the G, we have some quite exciting ideas how you can do different editions of the G that will keep that car very attractive and a lot of people that are contacting me are asking about the electric G that is due in a couple of years’ time.
 I think that electric G that will also add impetus to this franchise, inside our luxury side of the business.